miguelverdugo/InformatikWS2021/Exercise_06/Exercise_06.md

 > explain the possible context/motivation for the given exercise._

 ---
 1. Implement a simple calculator in `bash`.
-It should be able to perform all basic operations.
+After you start the script, it should prompt the user to select from a list of mathematical operators and store the selection in a variable (use the `read` command).

 2. Using a `bash` script, find the `N` largest files in your `$HOME` and copy them to another location. `N` is an argument (integer) provided by the user when running the script.

 3. Take the file `Photomety_V_Band.txt`.
 This file contains photometric and positional data of over 6000 stars.
 The first column contains the ID of the stars, the second and third contain the `X` and `Y` position and the fourth column contains the flux in ADU (Analog-Digital Units).
 Use `awk` to select all stars in a $500\times 500$px$^2$ around the center (1000, 1000) and write the result to a new file.
 Then sort the file based on the flux.

-4. Write a simple shell script that takes the `Photomety_V_Band.txt` and counts the number of stars inside of a 300px radius around the center (1000,1000).
+4. Write a  `bash` script that takes the `Photomety_V_Band.txt` and counts the number of stars inside of a 300px radius around the center (1000, 1000).
 The script shall then print the resulting number and the ID and signal of the brightest star inside of that region.

 5. Write a `Fortran` program that uses the Babylonian Method to calculate the approximate square root of 42 (or any number).

-6. Write a `Fortran` program that find all prime numbers equal or smaller than the input.
+6. Write a `Fortran` program that find all prime numbers up to the input value.

-    - Compare the execution time to your `python` approach
+    - Compare the execution time to your `python` version